Your pulse is the rate at which your heart

 if you have heart disease or if you are taking certain medicines that can slow

-your heart rate, such as digoxin or beta-blockers (like propranolol or
+your heart rate, such as digoxin or beta-blockers (such as atenolol or propranolol).

 - Check your general health and fitness level.
 Checking